elephaint/pgbm/README.md

 #### Verification ####
 * Download & run an example from the [examples](https://github.com/elephaint/pgbm/tree/main/examples) folder to verify the installation is correct.
 Use both `gpu` and `cpu` as device to check if you are able to train on both GPU and CPU.
 * Note that when training on the GPU, the custom CUDA kernel will be JIT-compiled when initializing a model.
 Hence, the first time you train a model on the GPU it can take a bit longer, as PGBM needs to compile the CUDA kernel.
+* When using the Numba-backend, several functions need to be JIT-compiled.
+Hence, the first time you train a model using this backend it can take a bit longer.

 #### Dependencies ####
 The core package has the following dependencies: